Skip to content

 10. Mail (private messages)

 Mail is the BBS private-message system.
-Messages go directly to one recipient and are only visible to the sender and recipient.
+Messages go directly to one recipient and are only visible to the sender and that recipient — no one else, including sysops and aides, can read your mail through the BBS interface.

 Go to Mail